npquintos/Linux-Installation/README.md

 2. Install /home, /var, /tmp, to HD

 Basic Steps:
+1. If this is not the first time, pull out the hard disk so that it is not overwritten during the Linux Distro installation.
-1. Install the Linux Distro to an SSD.
+2. Install the Linux Distro to an SSD.
 Use only one partition - /.
 In this way, you maximize the disk space and not run out of space on your /usr/bin or /var directories.
-2. If this is the very first time, your HD would be blank.
+3. If this is the very first time, your HD would be blank.
 Format and mount it to /hd.
 Use the blkid command to determine the UUID of your hard disk.
+If this is not the first time, pull out this disk so that it is untouched during installation in Step 1.

-Sample /etc/fstab will look like this:
+Sample ##/etc/fstab## will look like this:

 \# /etc/fstab: static file system information.